 Look for Rigel and Betelgeuse, and then the three stars of his belt.
 In the Northern Hemisphere, reddish Betelguese will appear above this belt; Bluish Rigel will appear below his belt.

 Look for Rigel and Betelgeuse, and then the three stars of his belt.
-In the Southern Hemisphere, Orion will be
+In the Southern Hemisphere, Orion

-Photographing Orion and the Landscape
+How to Photograph Orion with the Landscape

 The Gear You Need

 Orion’s large size means he rules the sky around him from fall to spring.
-With a normal focal length lens, which is a 50mm lens on Full-Frame, 35mm on APS-C, or a 24mm on micro-Four/Thirds (MFT), he will fill nearly one-third of your viewfinder frame.
+With a normal focal length lens, that is a 50mm lens on Full-Frame, a 35mm on APS-C, or a 24mm on micro-Four/Thirds (MFT), he will fill nearly one-third of your viewfinder frame.
 He’ll fit nicely inside the narrow dimension of your framing and with some room on the sides.
 That means you can shoot a portrait framed photo with a foreground feature in the lower one or two-thirds of the composition and still have plenty of room for Orion in the upper part of your image.

 Wide focal length lenses work great as well.
 They give you more flexibility on where you place Orion in your framing.
-With a 24mm on Full-Frame, Orion will cover about one half the short dimension of your viewfinder frame.
+With a 24mm on Full-Frame, Orion will cover about one-half the short dimension of your viewfinder frame.
 It will still appear large in the sky, so don’t worry about it getting lost in the image.

 Since Orion is composed of several of the brightest stars visible from the Earth, you don’t need the fastest lenses out there to capture it.
 An f/2.0 lens will let in tonnes of photons, especially if it’s a normal lens, allowing you to use short shutter speeds.